Categories:

 Note

 The WITH clause is used with machine learning model objects to create an alias to a specific version of the model, which can then be used to call the methods of that version.
-See Calling Model Methods in SQL.
+See Model methods.

 See also: